-Cannabullen Falls is an epic 70-metre waterfall located deep in the Misty Mountains of the Wooroonooran National Park in Far North Queensland.
-This guide will detail everything you need to know about hiking to the Cannabullen Falls spillway and some photos to inspire your hike!
+Detailed hiking guide to Cannabullen Falls, an epic 70-metre waterfall located deep in the Misty Mountains of the Wooroonooran National Park in Far North Queensland.

 Cannabullen Falls is an example of just how raw and underrated the region around Cairns and the Far North really is.
 The wide, remote trail to Cannabullen Falls is a step back in time— with no more sound than the echoing calls of prehistoric birds and your own muddy footprints, as you traverse through the oldest surviving rainforest on earth.